Whiplash (2014 film): Critical response

-On the review aggregation website Rotten Tomatoes, the film scored 94% based on 304 reviews, with an average rating of 8.6/10.
+On the review aggregation website Rotten Tomatoes, Whiplash scored 94% based on 304 reviews, with an average rating of 8.6/10.
 The site's critical consensus states, "Intense, inspiring, and well-acted, Whiplash is a brilliant sophomore effort from director Damien Chazelle and a riveting vehicle for stars J. K. Simmons and Miles Teller."
-On Metacritic the film has a score of 89 out of 100, based on reviews from 49 critics, indicating "universal acclaim".
+On Metacritic, it has a score of 89 out of 100, based on reviews from 49 critics, indicating "universal acclaim".
 Simmons received wide praise for his performance and won the 2015 Academy Award for Best Supporting Actor.

-Peter Debruge, in his review for Variety, said that the film "demolishes the cliches of the musical-prodigy genre, investing the traditionally polite stages and rehearsal studios of a topnotch conservatory with all the psychological intensity of a battlefield or sports arena."
+Peter Debruge, in his review for Variety, said Whiplash "demolishes the cliches of the musical-prodigy genre, investing the traditionally polite stages and rehearsal studios of a topnotch conservatory with all the psychological intensity of a battlefield or sports arena."
 Todd McCarthy of The Hollywood Reporter praised the performances of Teller and Simmons, writing: "Teller, who greatly impressed in last year's Sundance entry The Spectacular Now, does so again in a performance that is more often simmering than volatile ...
 Simmons has the great good fortune for a character actor to have here found a co-lead part he can really run with, which is what he excitingly does with a man who is profane, way out of bounds and, like many a good villain, utterly compelling."
 Whiplash also won the 87th Academy Award for Best Sound Mixing and the 87th Academy Award for Best Film Editing.

 Amber Wilkinson of The Daily Telegraph praised the direction and editing, writing: "Chazelle's film has a sharp and gripping rhythm, with shots beautifully edited by Tom Cross... often cutting to the crash of Andrew's drums."
-James Rocchi of Indiewire gave a positive review and said, "Whiplash is ... full of bravado and swagger, uncompromising where it needs to be, informed by great performances and patient with both its characters and the things that matter to them."
-Henry Barnes of The Guardian gave the film a positive review, calling it a rare film "about music that professes its love for the music and its characters equally."

-Forrest Wickman of Slate said the film distorted jazz history and promoted a misleading idea of genius, adding, "In all likelihood, Fletcher isn't making a Charlie Parker.
+James Rocchi of IndieWire wrote: "Whiplash is [...] full of bravado and swagger, uncompromising where it needs to be, informed by great performances and patient with both its characters and the things that matter to them."
+Henry Barnes of The Guardian called it a rare film "about music that professes its love for the music and its characters equally."
+Forrest Wickman of Slate said Whiplash distorted jazz history and promoted a misleading idea of genius, adding, "In all likelihood, Fletcher isn't making a Charlie Parker.
 He's making the kind of musician that would throw a cymbal at him."
 In The New Yorker, Richard Brody said, "Whiplash honors neither jazz nor cinema."

 Top ten lists

-The film appeared on many critics' end-of-year lists.
-Metacritic collected lists published by major film critics and publications and in their analysis, recorded that Whiplash appeared on 57 lists and in 1st place on 5 of those lists.
-Overall the film was ranked in 5th place for the year by Metacritic.
+Whiplash appeared on many critics' end-of-year lists.
+Metacritic collected lists published by major film critics and publications and in their analysis, recorded that it appeared on 57 lists and in 1st place on 5 of those lists.
+It was ranked the fifth best-reviewed film of the year by Metacritic.